 We care for more than 100 animals daily.
 Animal-care specialists attend to our rescued animals' needs for food, water, and cleaning.
-Most volunteers in this position commit to at least one four-hour shift per week.
+Most volunteers in this position will commit to a weekly shift of 1 - 4 hours.
 (Must be 18 or older.)

 SUMMER CAMP COUNSELORS

 Our Summer Camp program is a significant funding source for our youth mentoring and humane education programs, and offers the opportunity for typical children to enjoy time on the farm.
 Summer Camp counselor volunteers spend time leading fun activities during our horse and farm camps, and maintaining a presence as positive role models.
 This is a great opportunity for teens to get involved during their summer breaks.
 We ask for a commitment of at least one full day (8:30 a.m. to 4 p.m.) or two half-days (8:30 a.m. to 12:30 p.m.) per week over the summer, though some teen volunteers spend several days per week with us.
 (Must be 14 or older.)

 We get a lot of requests from younger teens and children wanting to volunteer to help take care of the farm and animals.
 In order to be as accommodating as possible, we have set aside Saturday mornings from 9 a.m. to noon as a youth volunteer opportunity.
 We will have adult volunteers present to teach, guide, and supervise.
 Youth should be willing to follow directions, get dirty, and work hard.
 Youth volunteers will be doing animal-care tasks and general farm-maintenance tasks alongside adult volunteers.
 Youth must arrive and be picked up on time.
 After their first sample day, they are asked to commit to a regular schedule, either every Saturday or every other Saturday.
 (Must be 9 or older.)